Conformal Risk Control: Introduction

 Formally, we will consider post-processing the predictions of the model $f$ to create a function $\Clam(\cdot)$.
 The function has a parameter $\lambda$ that encodes its level of conservativeness: larger $\lambda$ values yield more conservative outputs (e.g., larger prediction sets).
 To measure the quality of the output of $\Clam$, we consider a loss function $\ell(\Clam(x), y) \in (-\infty, B]$ for some $B<\infty$.
 We require the loss function to be non-increasing as a function of $\lambda$.
 Our goal is to choose $\lhat$ based on the observed data $\big\{(X_{i},Y_{i})\big\}_{i=1}^{n}$ so that risk control as in~\eqref{eq:risk-upper-bound} holds.

 We now rewrite this same task in a more notationally convenient and abstract form.
 Consider an exchangeable collection of non-increasing, random functions $L_i : \Lambda \to (-\infty, B]$, $i=1,\dots,n+1$.
+Throughout the paper, we assume $\lambda_{\max}\triangleq \sup \Lambda \in \Lambda$.
 We seek to use the first $n$ functions to choose a value of the parameter, $\lhat$, in such a way that the risk on the unseen function is controlled:

 We are primarily motivated by the case where $L_i(\lambda) = \ell(\Clam(X_i), Y_i)$, in which case the guarantee in~\eqref{eq:intro-risk-control} coincides with risk control as in~\eqref{eq:risk-upper-bound}.